madhumrithika-hub/TrainMovementsSimulator/README.md

 Actively in development.
 The single-train engine is functional and under an ongoing accuracy-improvement sprint; multi-train architecture planning is complete and implementation is beginning.

-See `CONTRIBUTORS.md` for the team, and the summary report in this repository for a detailed account of work completed so far.
+See the summary report in this repository for a detailed account of work completed so far.